TravelGearBlog

 Bolle

-Bolle Fathom Goggles injected polycarbonate spherical lens creates an optimal field of view, distortion and fog-free vision
+• Bolle Fathom Goggles With polycarbonate spherical lens, the Bolle Fathom creates an optimal field of view with distortion-free and fog-free vision.

 Smith

-Smith Transit Regulator Series– If you have problems with foggy lenses, these Smith goggles are good for you.
+• Smith Transit Regulator Series – If you have problems with foggy lenses, these Smith goggles may be great for you.
 The ventilation system regulates air exchange and makes sure that your goggles are never foggy.

 Oakley

-Oakley A Frame– designed to give you the widest-range of vision.
-Also, these goggles have “Ram-Air surge ports” that encourage air flow and prevent fogging
+• Oakley A Frame – These goggles have “Ram-Air surge ports” that encourage air flow and prevent fogging and are specially designed to give you the widest-range of vision.

 Dragon